 HOUSTON -- Perhaps this was a special, limited engagement of Linsanity.

-Guard Gary Neal paced San Antonio (18-4) with a career-high 29 points, and Tony Parker notched his first triple-double with 27 points, 12 assists and 12 rebounds.
-Manu Ginobili added 22 points off the bench.
+Guard Gary Neal paced San Antonio (18-4) with 29 points, and Tony Parker added a triple-double of 27 points, 12 assists and 12 rebounds.
+Manu Ginobili chipped in 22 points off the bench.

-Ginobili followed a Neal 3-pointer with a three-point play with 2:03 left in overtime to give the Spurs a 130-122 lead and subdue the feisty Rockets (9-11).
+Ginobili followed a Neal 3-pointer with a three-point play with 2:03 left in overtime to subdue the feisty Rockets (9-11).

-Neal and Rockets forward Chandler Parsons traded 3-pointers during one riveting stretch in the fourth period, with Parsons' third consecutive trey pushing Houston in front 116-113 with 3:34 left.
-Ginobili stroked a 3-pointer for a 120-118 Spurs lead with 1:45 to play, and the teams closed regulation knotted at 120 and shooting a combined 51.8 percent (29-for-56) from long distance.
+Neal and Rockets forward Chandler Parsons traded 3-pointers during one riveting stretch in the fourth period, with Parsons' third consecutive trey pushing the Rockets in front 116-113 with 3:34 left.
+Ginobili stroked a 3-pointer for a 120-118 Spurs lead with 1:45 to play, and the teams closed regulation shooting a combined 29-for-57 (50.9 percent) from long distance.

 With leading scorer James Harden missing his first game due to a sprained right ankle, Lin played with the aplomb that earned him international acclaim last season with the New York Knicks.